section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 [Image Source: Medium](https://miro.medium.com/max/5752/1*5dq_1hnqkboZTcKFfwbO9A.png)

 Let's take an example of a training dataset consisting of various fruits such as bananas, apples, pineapples, and mangoes.
 The random forest classifier divides this dataset into subsets.
-These subsets are given to every decision tree in the random forest system. each decision tree produces its specific output.
+These subsets are given to every decision tree in the random forest system.
+Each decision tree produces its specific output.
 For example, the prediction for trees 1 and 2 is *apple*.
 Another decision tree (n) has predicted *banana* as the outcome.
 The random forest classifier collects the majority voting to provide the final prediction.
 The majority of the decision trees have chosen *apple* as their prediction.
 This makes the classifier to choose *apple* as the final prediction.

 ![Example of Random Forest Classifier](/engineering-education/introduction-to-random-forest-in-machine-learning/example-of-random-forest-classifier.png)

 [Image Source: Javatpoint](https://static.javatpoint.com/tutorial/machine-learning/images/random-forest-algorithm2.png)

+### Regression in Random Forest
+Regression is the other task performed by a random forest algorithm.
+A random forest regression follows the concept of a simple regression.
+Values of dependent (features) and independent variables are passed in the random forest model.

+Random forest regressions can be run in various programs such as [SAS](https://en.wikipedia.org/wiki/SAS_(software)), R, and python.
+In a random forest regression, each tree produces a specific prediction.
+The mean prediction of the individual trees is the output of the regression.
+This is unlike in random forest classification, whose output is determined by the mode of the output of the decision trees.

+Although random forest regression and linear regression follow the same concept, they differ in terms of functions.
+The function of a linear regression is in the form of y=bx + c, where y is the dependent variable, x is the independent variable, b is the estimation parameter, and c is a constant.
+The function of a complex random forest regression is like a [blackbox](https://en.wikipedia.org/wiki/Black_box).

 ### Applications of Random Forest
 Some of the applications of the random forest include: